robert-westenberger/knowledgebase/system-design/data-intensive-applications.md

 The key-value pair emmited by `map` are grouped by key.
 For all k-v pairs with the same key (i.e., the same month and year), the `reduce` function is called once.

 The `reduce` function adds up the number of animals from all observations in a particular month.

+The final output is written to the collection `monthlySharkReport`.